These are the 10 best freelance gigs and side hustles in 2019

 They are:

-- Web and Software Development
+- Web and software development

 - Design